surifirstpin/biplus_documentation/docs/model01.md

 > Ex: “lookup” : “Antonio, Bessanio, Portia”

 -   **operator**  Sometimes, data to be retrieved from multiple filter values.
-Acubi provides an option associated with lookup which can be defined to select single or multiple filter values.
+BiPlus provides an option associated with lookup which can be defined to select single or multiple filter values.
 For selecting more than one filter value, operator should be defined as “multiple”.

 ```
 operator:multiple.